SamWiIIiams/mail-control-panel/README.md

 ## Notes

-- **Local network only:** This app was not intended to be hosted on a public domain.
-If you wish to do so I recommend implementing a database and a more robust system for authentication and user/password/api key storage.
+- **Local network only:** This app is designed for single-admin use and small-scale deployments.
+Hosting on a public domain is possible but not recommended without adding extra security measures such as HTTPS, strong passwords, and potentially multi-user support.
 - **No password reset:** This is a single-admin setup; passwords can be updated via the settings drawer after logging in.
-- **Resend API key:** The key is stored encrypted in the persistent data folder and can be updated from the settings drawer.
+- **Resend API key:** The key is securely stored inside the SQLite database located in the persistent `data` folder and can be updated from the settings drawer.

 ---